 Owner:

-Address:

-City & State:

 Home Phone: Business Phone:

-In Case Of Emergency No tify:
+In Case Of Emerger ncy Notify:

-Address

 City & State

 Phone

-Insurance Agent's Name:
+Name:

-Policy#:

-USCG Phone: Local Police:
+Local Police:

 Marina Phone: Slip (Dock#):

-Hull Serial #: RGM
+Hull Serial #: RGM [

-Key #: Engin e:
+Key #: Engine:

 Selling Dealer:

-Address:

-City & State:

-Phone: Fax:
+Fax:

 Servicing Dealer:

 Address:

-City & State:

-Phone: Fax:
+Phone:

 Vessel Float Plan

 Fill out this form before departure.
 Leave it with a responsible person who will notify the Coast Guard or police if you don't return as planned.
 If you change your plans be sure to notify this person.
 Make copies of the float plan and use one each time you go on a trip.
 This will help people know where to find you should you not return on schedule.
 Do not file this plan with the Coast Guard.